robinovitch61/wander/README.md

 # only relevant for `wander serve` - the host of the machine serving the ssh app
 wander_host: localhost

-# only relevant for `wander serve` - the port of the ssh app
+# only relevant for `wander serve` - the port for the ssh app
-wander_port: 22
+wander_port: 21324
 ```

 Alternatively, `wander` can be configured via environment variables (e.g. `wander_addr` in yaml above becomes the